Hawaiian Ocean View, Hawaii: Geography

 Ocean View is located at the southern end of the island of Hawaii at 19°6′28″N 155°46′2″W (19.107649, -155.767186), on the southwest rift zone of the shield volcano Mauna Loa.
 Its elevation ranges from 600 ft above sea level along the southern edge of the CDP, to 4900 ft along the northern edge.

 Hawaii Route 11 passes through the community, leading northeast 76 mi to Hilo and northwest 46 mi to Kailua-Kona.

 According to the United States Census Bureau, the CDP has a total area of 95.3 km2, all of it land.

 The area is prone to earthquakes.

 Climate

+The Hawaiian Ocean View climate borders between a Tropical Savanna Climate (Köppen As) and a Hot Semi-arid Climate (Köppen BSh).
+The average temperature in January is almost cool enough to qualify this climate as a warm-winter form of a Mediterranean climate (Köppen climate classification Csb) or a uniform rainfall Subtropical highland climate (Köppen climate classification Cfb).